hsf-training/hsf-training-cmake-webpage/_episodes/07-commonproblems.md

 ## 2: Building inplace

-CMake should never be used to build inplace; but it's easy to accidentally do so.
+CMake should never be used to build in-place; but it's easy to accidentally do so.
 And once it happens, you have to manually clean the directory before you can do an out-of-source build again.
 Because of this, while you can run `cmake .` from the build directory after the initial run, it's best to avoid this form just in case you forget and run it from the source directory.
 Also, you can add the following check to your CMakeLists.txt:

 ```cmake
 ### Require out-of-source builds